PACKET PICK UP: FRIDAY – Smith Center at the MARC 5-8 PM Saturday – Prairie Trails Park 6:30-8:30 AM

 Head phones are not allowed on the bike course

-Roads are open to vehicular traffic and bikers must be aware of conditions.
+Roads are open to vehicular traffic and bikers must be aware of conditions and obey traffic laws unless directed by an officer of the law.
 When in doubt, play it safe.

-Volunteers from the Lincoln County Amateur Ham Radio Club will be positioned on corners of the bike route.
+Volunteers from the Merrill Area Radio Group will be positioned on corners of the bike route.
 If you, or know of a participant, that needs assistance, please contact the nearest club member.

-Dismount BEFORE you cross Hwy 107 in the area designated with cones and REMAIN OFF YOUR BIKE.
+Dismount AFTER you cross Hwy 107 in the area designated with cones and REMAIN OFF YOUR BIKE as you enter the transition area.
 Enter the transition area and place your bike on the rack.
 Volunteers will be there to assist.

 Please no dogs on the course.
 There is a dog park located at the MARC for spectators’ dogs.

-When you finish the race, a volunteer will take your ankle chip if you are on a relay.
+When you finish the race, a volunteer will take your bib if you are on a relay.

 Headphones are allowed on run course but please keep volume low for communication purposes.